schwamster/health-check-middleware/README.md

 * Message: Message to display on when the healthcheck enpoint is called.
 Default: "it is alive"
 * Path: Path of the Endpoint (needs to start with "/").
 Default: /healthcheck
+* AddVersion (Default false): If the Version of the entry assembly should be part of the healthcheck response.
+Response will then change from a simple string to a json obj with two properties: message, version

 ## Build and Publish